marcyeo/SC1015_MiniProject_Submission/README.md

 ## Machine Learning
-1. Decision Tree
+1. Logistic Regression

 2. Random Forest

-3. Logistic Regression
+3. Multilayer Perceptron Neural Network

-4. K-Means Clustering
+4.

 # Conclusion

+# What we learnt from the Project